OCTRI Scholars Program Description

 Additional mentoring activities to provide support to the Scholar.

-- An informal, monthly noon seminar to provide information and discuss topics of interest such as responding to reviewers, managing your time, and maximizing publications.
+- An informal, quarterly networking event to provide information and discuss topics of interest such as responding to reviewers, managing your time, and maximizing publications.
 The purpose is to present content that the Scholars want to know more about to allow knowledge dissemination outside of the mentor-mentee relationship.

 - A smaller, intensive group who commit to meet biweekly for peer mentoring.
 Scholars run this group, which works mutually to solve research problems and barriers, present manuscripts, help to develop research proposals, and discuss current issues.